Introduction to Structure of Scientific Paper

 Well, already want to know what are the tips?
 Check out the 7 surefire tips to pass the Scopus journal.

 This slide is the International Paper Writing Workshop material, where I was the speaker at that time.
-In this slide, there is the material made by Prof. Pitoyo Hartono from Chukyo University, Japan and some material that I have been summarized from my personal experience in writing papers.
+In this slide, there is the material made by Prof. Pitoyo Hartono from Chukyo University, Japan.
+And some material that I have been summarized from my personal experience in writing papers.
 Please study the following slides and see other tips.

 For those of you who are still beginners or have tried to put a paper into the Scopus Journal but still fail, you can try this method.
 Inserting paper into conferences with Scopus Journal outputs is relatively easier and faster.
 It’s easier because the conference organizers usually provide quite a lot of quota for the paper received.
 So, the possibility of qualification is greater.
-Faster because conferences have paper deadline deadlines and usually within one year the paper can be published.
+Sometimes faster, because conferences have paper deadline deadlines and usually within one year the paper can be published.
 In addition, most reviewers at the conference will complete the review process quickly because it is limited by the deadline for organizing conferences.
 Both of these can be one of the easy ways to pass to the Scopus Journal.

 One of the conferences in Indonesia which have outputs in Scopus indexed journals for the Informatics field is ICW Telkomnika.
 My team and I have successfully published a paper entitled “Integrating fuzzy logic and genetic algorithm for upwelling prediction in Maninjau Lake” in the conferences.